imixs/imixs-workflow/src/site/markdown/restapi/modelservice.md

 ## The /model resources GET
-The /model GET resources are used to get business objects provided by the Imixs Model Manager:
+The /model GET resources are used to get model objects provided by the Model Manager:

 | URI                                           | Description                                                           |